LedLoaf/SFML-RealTime-StepTime-Pathfinding/README.md

 Everything else is just for color visuals, and the ability to see tiles on a map.
 If I took out the visuals the program would be extremely small, with just the above functions needed.

 One thing to point out is the rowsIndex and colsIndex in the Tile struct are just easier access to what is basically this->sprite.getPosition / TILE_SIZE.
 You can simply do that as well for checking the nodes.
+It is just a way to grab the tile index quickly.

 Thanks, hope this helps someone.
 I'm not a great teacher, but I did learn how to do A* like this.